jfields4733/Jordan/-3AndNand/README.md

 #### Implementation Device screen shot zoomed in on something interesting

 #### Testing

-## project_2 andGates

-In this project an "And" gate is created four different ways.
-Test it.
-Show your instructor all four ways working.

 *Which of the four ways is the most attractive way to code?*